Airline converts the string arguments that users pass into the JVM at the command line into the appropriate Java types

 In order to use a custom type converter you will need to register it with your parser.
 To do this you can use the

-annotation e.g.
+@Parser annotation e.g.

 @Parser(typeConverter = ExtendedTypeConverter.class)

-If you are creating a single command i.e. a single @Command
+If you are creating a single command i.e. a single @Command annotated class then simply add this annotation to your

 class.
-If you are creating a CLI i.e. a @Cli
+If you are creating a CLI i.e. a @Cli annotation then you can use the parserConfiguration field of the

 annotation like so: